How to Make your WordPress Website GDPR Compliant

 Right for data rectification

-The individual has the power to rectify their personal data in case they feel it is not accurate, or completes it if it is not.
+The individual has the power to rectify their personal data in case they feel it is not accurate or complete it if it is not.

 Right to be forgotten

-The user has the right to opt-out and has their data erased.
+The user has the right to opt-out and have their data erased.

 Right to processing restriction